 Absent a tax lien, a lien on real property to secure the payment of overdue state or federal taxes, the mortgagor will be the primary lien holder.
 Property liens are most often filed with the civil records in the county court where the property is located, more specifically with the property deeds.
 Lien holder information can usually also be found at the county Tax Assessor’s Office.

 Keep in mind that the mortgagor is not always a bank or other lending institution; the buyer may have purchased the property via a mortgage or private loan offered directly from the previous land owner, too.

 Lastly, if you are looking for the lien holder because you or your client intend to file suit or attach the property via some other legal action, you may very well find multiple lien holders staking a claim to the property.
 It is not uncommon to find multiple mortgage liens, tax liens, builder’s liens, judgment liens, etc. filed against any one property.
 Depending upon state law, different types of liens fall into a sort of pecking order.
 If the court forces the sale of a property the lien holders will be paid in the order of seniority; junior liens get paid last… if there is anything left.

 Posted by Private Investigator | Posted in PI | Posted on 23-03-2010

 Hi L Scott,

 I see that we are common Facebook friends with S. Bauer and V. Siedow.
-I also see from your page that you work for IRB Search, so I am contacting you to see if you would be willing to share some of your finding people knowledge.
+I also see from your page that you work for IRB Search, so I am contacting you to see if you would be willing to share some of your skip tracing knowledge.
 I would like to find people that have moved and all I have is their name and the property address of where they used to live (and owned it).